matthewddiaz/Data-Structures/src/com/matthewddiaz/datastructures/trees/README.md

         1) Find n's successor node (s), this will be n's right subtree minimum node.
         2) Find parent node (p) of successor node (s).
         3) Set n's key value equal to s's key value.
         4) Set p's left child equal to s's right child.
-NOTE: This step removes the currently duplicate value of s's key caused in step 3.
+Note: This step removes the currently duplicate value of s's key caused in step 3.
 Since the successor node is the minimum node in the right subtree; this guarantees that p's left child is equal to s.
 Furthermore since s is a minimum node it may potentially only have a right child.